w20chen/gMatch/README.md

 ### 2. Run with Hash Table-Based Candidate Graph

-`hash_table/build/SubgraphMatching` provides another version of our program, using a hash table-based data structure for candidate set retrieval. `test_hash_table.py` works in the same way as `test_bitmap.py`.
+`hash_table/build/SubgraphMatching` provides another version of gMatch, using a hash table-based data structure for candidate set retrieval. `test_hash_table.py` works in the same way as `test_bitmap.py`.
 Hash table-based candidate graph is generally slower than bitmap-based but is able to maintain larger candidate sets.

 ### 3. Run with Neighborhood Intersection